joshcamas/joshcamas/README.md

 * Game development
 * Unity
 * Developing systems and how things are put together
-* Creating tools to optimize development
+* Creating tools to optimize developer productivity
+* Building reusable libraries to increase cross-product stability and development time
 * Python tools - oh boy they are rad

 ### Current Public Projects